dibsy/sans-holiday-hack-2023/objectives/Christmas-Island/Frostys-Bridge/Snowball-Fight.md

 #### Automation

-- In a multi player mode we can mimic the attack of the
+- In a multi player mode we can mimic the attack of the Elf the Dwarf

 ```Javascript
 function godMode(){